Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/saving-changes.dotnet.markdown

 {INFO: }

-Whenever you execute `SaveChanges()` to send a batch of operations like put, update or delete in a request, a it will wrap it in a transaction upon execution on a database side.
+Whenever you execute `SaveChanges()` to send a batch of operations like put, update or delete in a request, it will wrap it in a [transaction](../../client-api/faq/transaction-support) upon execution on a database side.
 So either all of them will be saved as a single, atomic transaction or none of them are.
 Once `SaveChanges()` returns successfully, it is guaranteed that all changes are persisted to the database.

 {INFO/}